aitorsanz/lab1-git-race/description.md

-# DESCRIPTION ABOUT TECHNOLOGY USED.
+# DESCRIPTION ABOUT TECHNOLOGY USED

 In this classes, faculty provides us some classes which try to show us a little demonstration of Spring controllers and some Junit Test for individual method petitions.